pyrykivisaari/admit-FED/README.md

 ## Credits

-Core parts of the methodology were developed during my Academy of Finland postdoc period in the Engineered Nanosystems Group at Aalto University.
+Core parts of the methodology were developed during my Academy of Finland postdoc period as a member of the Engineered Nanosystems Group at Aalto University.

 ## Citation